Tanks in the German Army: World War II

 The second generation were the more heavily armored Panzer III and Panzer IV medium tanks.
 Ideally, the tank battalions of a panzer division were each to have three medium companies of Panzer IIIs and one heavy company of Panzer IVs.
 The Germans began to convert their tank battalions to a majority of Panzer III and IV medium tanks soon after the 1940 French campaign, thereby stealing a march on the Soviets and British, who still possessed obsolete equipment.
-Panzer III was the first of German Panzers to be equipped with intercom system for in-tank communications.
-Later on all of Panzers were equipped with this device which, proved to be very effective during combat.
-Panzer III was designed as platoon commander's vehicle (Zugführerwagen) and was Germany's first true medium battle tank.
-The Panzer III formed the bulk of the Panzer Divisions’ strength during early years of war.
-Also, in 1940/41, attempts were made to standardize the production of Panzer III and Panzer IV but soon after further development was halted.
+The Panzer III was the first of German tanks to be equipped with an intercom system for internal (in-tank) communications, which proved to be very effective during combat.
+(Eventually, all of the German tanks were equipped with the device.)
+The Panzer III was Germany's first true medium battle tank, and formed the bulk of the Panzer Divisions' strength during the early years of WW2.
+(In addition, it was designed in a version specialized as a platoon commander's vehicle (Zugführerwagen), providing a significant upgrade in terms of survivability and firepower to earlier commanders' vehicles, like the Panzer I.) In 1940-41, attempts were made to standardize the production of Panzer III and Panzer IV, but soon after further development was halted.